 Canon EOS 6D, EF16-35mm f/4L IS USM, f/16.0, 198sec, 16.0mm, ISO 100 by Archie Ferdinand Teodoro

-You would have probably seen the view from the Benjamin Sheares Bridge, which spans the Kallang Basin and Singapore River, and is now also a common route for marathons.
-But what you might be missing out on is the stunning photo opportunity below, with the reflections of the bridge and Costa Rhu, best captured during sunsets.
+This bridge was constructed in 1977 and completed in 1981.
+It is named after Singapore’s second president, Dr Benjamin Sheares.
+You would have probably seen the view from the Benjamin Sheares Bridge, the longest and tallest bridge in Singapore which spans the Kallang Basin and Singapore River.
+It is now also a common route for marathons.
+For photo opportunities, visit this place when the sun sets to capture stunning reflections of the bridge and Costa Rhu.

 Canon EOS 6D, EF16-35mm f/4L IS USM, f/16.0, 25sec, 16.0mm, ISO 50 by Archie Ferdinand Teodoro

 This used to be a cemetery but has now become one of the rare gems in Singapore to photograph nature, particularly during the golden hour.
 The graves have been exhumed as part of the nation’s redevelopment plan and to make way for the upcoming Bidadari estates.
 The trails in the woods are popular running routes for members of the Gurkha Contingent, and also serves as a guide for photographers to explore this magical site.
 Searching for a location that doesn’t look like you’re in Singapore?
 Bidadari is increasingly becoming a popular spot to capture those dreamy pre-wedding photos.
 Tip: Use flaring in backlight to shoot those portraits with a soft, dreamy finish.

 Canon EOS 5DS, f/16, 1/125sec, 16mm, ISO 400 by Tan Geng Hui